wandersonwhcr/k8s-examples/resources-requests/README.md

 Two tainted nodes must be created with CPU and Memory limited.
 `KUBE_RESERVED_CPU` is equal to the total of CPUs available minus `1`.
-When these nodes are created, Kubernetes will allocate only 1 CPU for Pod scheduling.
+When these nodes are created, Kubernetes will allocate CPU with `1000m` (1 CPU per second) for Pod scheduling.
 Also, each node receives a Memory limit by `1G` (1024 Megabytes).

 ```console
 $ k3d cluster create \